adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 11. Odd or Even Number of factors of a number.
 12. Number of perfect squares till n
 13. K consecutive bit flips.
+14. Rotate an array or matrix by k when k greater than n.

 ## 1. Sorting a nested vector based on one of its terms. ##
 Vector : [[5,7], [1,3], [8,9]]